 Transmuting Sexual Energy With Nauli Kriya

-If you find your sexual energy feeling suppressed lately or there’s just an air of heaviness around you when it comes to performance, the Nauli exercise when practiced for only 10 minutes can result in a much lighter feeling.
+If you find your sexual energy feeling suppressed lately or there’s just an air of heaviness around you when it comes to performance – this exercise, when practiced for only 10 minutes, can result in a much lighter feeling.

-This positive feeling occurs because Nauli transmutes the frequency of your energy into a different vibrating sort of energy that makes you feel energized and refreshed.
+This positive feeling occurs because it transmutes the frequency of your energy into a different vibrating sort of energy that makes you feel energized and refreshed.

 The power of your focus will direct this energy, depending on your intention, and what you want to increase in your life.

 For example, let’s say you need to study for a test, but you’re not quite feeling up to it.
 Maybe you feel lazy and lethargic.

 You could take that present form of gross energy and turn it into refined mental energy full of clarity and focus.

 And so, you have transmuted it, and can now stay focused on your studies without feeling distracted by procrastinating energies.

 A similar transmutation happens with your erotic sexual impulse.
 Channeling your inner sexual energy and directing it towards a non-sexual purpose; like abundance, health, and spiritual evolution.